 For more than 20 years, the Ottauquechee Health Foundation has fostered health and wellness in the towns we serve through support for education and initiatives and grants to help our neighbors get the health care they need.

-Over the years, additional changes have been made to improve delivery of care at the clinic, including transferring operation to Mt.
-Ascutney Hospital & Health Care Center in 2007.
+Over the years, additional changes have been made to improve delivery of care at the clinic, including transferring operation to Mount Ascutney Hospital and Health Center in 2007.
 In order to focus strictly on healthcare, the building was sold in 2013.

 Today, OHF helps people with limited financial resources to access health and wellness services they might not otherwise receive, including medical care, dental care and dentures, hearing aids, eyeglasses, counseling and caregiver support.